-Student Employment at Earlham is managed by three different departments: the Center for Global and Career Education, the Office of Financial Aid, and the Business Office.
+Student Employment at Earlham is managed by three different departments: Human Resources, the Office of Financial Aid, and the Business Office.

 If you have questions about:

-• Finding, posting, and/or applying for student employment positions: Contact Lea Staedtler in the CGCE.
+• Finding, posting, and/or applying for student employment positions: Contact Kim Evans in Human

 • Student payroll or tax paperwork: Contact Pat Houser in Payroll.